 A new way

 By creating a custom, fully interactive flow-programming environment using React, Web Assembly and Pyodide, the boundaries of browser-based programming have been truly pushed.

 A 3D robot simulator closely mimics the physical robot’s behaviour, allowing students to test and run their programs in the browser or on the physical robot.
 This includes functionality driven by code as well as passive behaviours that make Pepper seem more lifelike.

 The result was a very customized solution, tailor-made to create a working browser-based IDE with a bespoke 3D environment.
 This environment is integrated to test programs on the simulated Pepper.

-The primary objective of the project was to make sure Tethys is accessible to the widest possible audience.
+The primary objective of the project was to bring accessibility to the widest possible audience.
 To enable this, a web application that runs on common platforms found in schools, like Chromebooks and economy laptops.

 Consideration was also given to the fact that access to a physical robot is not always feasible, so a simulated robot that has parity with a physical robot was built.
 Using the simulated Pepper, students can create and run programs anytime, anywhere.

 The big problem faced by computer science educators is that students new to Integrated Development Environments are often overwhelmed and unengaged.
 On the other end of the spectrum, existing visual programming solutions are rudimentary and leave students feeling stranded.